Changing ClickHouse® settings at the query level

 User settings.
 In the

 CREATE USERandALTER USERSQL queries, you can use theSETTINGScondition to provide settings.
-This way, settings will apply to the selected user only.To use this method, enable the User management via SQL option when creating or updating the cluster.
-After that, you will not be able to manage users using the Yandex Cloud interfaces; however, you cannot disable user management via SQL.
+This way, settings will only apply to the selected user.To use this method, enable User management via SQL when creating or updating the cluster.
+Once you enable this option, you will not be able to manage users via the Yandex Cloud interfaces, as user management via SQL cannot be disabled.

 -

-contains the values and limitations of these settings as well as the list of roles and users to whom the profile applies.
-ClickHouse® settings are provided in theCREATE SETTINGS PROFILEandALTER SETTINGS PROFILESQL queries.To use this method, enable the User management via SQL option when creating or updating the cluster.
+contains the values and limits of these settings, along with the list of roles and users the profile applies to.
+To provide ClickHouse® settings, use theCREATE SETTINGS PROFILEandALTER SETTINGS PROFILESQL queries.To use this method, enable User management via SQL when creating or updating the cluster.

 -

 Session settings.
-During a session, you can specify ClickHouse® settings using the
+During a session, you can provide ClickHouse® settings using the

 -

 Connection settings.
-When you connect to a database using the clickhouse-client utility, you can specify ClickHouse® settings using flags.
-This way you can specify settings in a cluster with any configuration, but they will apply to the currently established connection only.
+When connecting to a database via clickhouse-client, you can provide ClickHouse® settings using flags.
+This way you can specify settings in a cluster with any configuration, but they will only apply to the current connection.

 You can also specify connection settings in different drivers for ClickHouse® or provide them as URL parameters when sending ClickHouse® HTTP API requests.
-For more information about these methods, see the ClickHouse® documentation
+For more information about these methods, see this ClickHouse® overview article

 .